-30. PARENT CONSULTATIONS Grade 4-7
+28. PARENT CONSULTATIONS Grade 4-7

 Parent consultations are held three times a year, at the start of the second and third terms and at the beginning of November.
-Parents are encouraged to set up an appointment with a teacher or the Grade Head through the school secretary, should they have any worries or concerns that cannot be addressed at parent consultations.
+Parents are encouraged to set up an appointment with a teacher or HOD through the school secretary, should they have any worries or concerns that cannot be addressed at parent consultations.